 Self-Funded Companies and ACA Compliance

-If a company operates a self-funded (also known as “self-insured”) health plan for its employees and is an Applicable Large Employer (ALE) or part of an Aggregated Applicable Large Employer (AALE), Zenefits will also need to collect information about any dependents that enrolled in coverage during the filing year, including any prior plans that were active for any part of the year.
+If a company operates a self-funded (also known as “self-insured”) health plan for its employees and is an Applicable Large Employer (ALE) or part of an Aggregated Applicable Large Employer (AALE), Zenefits will need to collect information about any dependents that enrolled in coverage during the filing year, including any prior plans that were active for any part of the year.
+Part III of the 1095-C form needs to be completed if the employee had dependents enrolled on the self-funded plan.

 Thank you for the feedback!